-Judges have increasingly recognised the benefit of private FDRs led by an experienced practitioner acting as a “judge” who has far more time to look in detail at the case and assist in addressing any sticking points.
+Judges have increasingly recognised the benefit of private FDRs led by an experienced practitioner acting as a “neutral evaluator” who has far more time to look in detail at the case and assist in addressing any sticking points.
 Since the outbreak of Covid-19, Mr Justice Mostyn has urged that parties should be encouraged to consider private FDRs.

 A private FDR avoids potentially long delays and secures a tribunal with sufficient time and expertise to assist the parties in reaching an agreement that can then be made into a final Court Order.
-The parties will be able to jointly choose their “judge”.
+The parties will be able to jointly choose their “neutral evaluator”.
 Given that the majority of cases end in agreement, the parties are likely to save significant costs and, equally importantly, spare themselves the stress of continuing litigation.

 It is a popular misconception that private FDRs are only appropriate in “big money” cases.
 This is not the case.
 They are equally effective where resources are scarce.
 They shorten litigation thereby reducing cost.
 Early neutral evaluation is not confined to divorce cases.
 This route is also available to parties in cohabitee and property disputes.